skramm/spaghetti/docs/spaghetti_manual.md

 The first one allows all events for all the states.
 The second one disables event ```ev2``` when on state ```st2```.
-Please not that this latter function can also be used to **allow** an event, for example one could write:
+Please note that this latter function can also be used to **allow** an event, for example one could write:
 ```fsm.allowEvent( ev2, st2, true )```
 or just
 ```fsm.allowEvent( ev2, st2 )```.